mialkin/docs/tools/prometheus.md

 # Prometheus

-**Prometheus** is an open-source systems monitoring and alerting toolkit.
+[↑ Prometheus](https://prometheus.io) is an open-source systems monitoring and alerting toolkit.

 Prometheus collects and stores its *metrics* as *time series* data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called *labels*.